-There isn’t a bad seat in the house at Parish, a loft-style space that provides a stage (and unrivaled sound system) for both up-and-comers and legendary musicians like Pete Townshend and Thom Yorke.
+There isn’t a bad seat in the house at Parish, a locally beloved space for both up-and-comers and legendary musicians like Pete Townshend and Thom Yorke.
 Plan a private party for up to 450 people at this all-ages venue, which regularly hosts conferences and corporate events.

 Courtesy of Banger's Sausage House & Beer Garden.

 At fun-loving Banger’s Sausage House & Beer Garden, the picnic tables are communal, 100+ craft beers are served and the menu consists of 30 different house-made sausages (ranging from wild game to veggie) cooked on a sizzling grill.
 Live country music and pig roasts are part of the raucous Banger’s experience.
 Book a small dinner party (for groups of 12+) or rent the whole place out for a private event (1,000 people maximum).